 Childhood Emotional Neglect (CEN) is something observed in so many adult clients I meet every day.
 Yet, most clients I work with have little idea they may be in receipt of such symptoms; after all, CEN is about the dreadful abuse and neglect sometimes reported in the news, isn’t it?
 [Read more…]

-Everywhere you turn there is bad news.
-Recent weeks have been no exception.
+Everywhere you turn there is bad news and recent weeks have been no exception.

 A 29-year-old man goes on a killing spree in an Orlando nightclub because he can’t come to terms with his sexuality; a two-year-old is attacked and killed by an alligator while on the holiday of a lifetime at Disney World; and closer to home (here in the UK), an MP is stabbed and shot in the street by someone consumed by hatred.

 Holiday and New Year greetings to all of you and my deepest appreciation for those who continue to engage and support me and my work.
-Read on for a New Years message requiring courage to take action if this year is to be ‘the one’, where you CAN once again become the best expression of yourself.
+Read on for a New Year’s message requiring courage to take action – if this year is to be ‘the one’ where you CAN once again become the best expression of yourself.
 [Read more…]

 John and Joanna do not know one another.
 They have never met, and yet the similar symptoms in their lives are as a result of learned beliefs and perceptions.
 Are you John, or Joanne?

 Discovering the cost and value of counselling – or not!